Amin-MAG/My-Notes/Golang/Goroutines.md

 When we are waiting to receive data from a channel, and at one point, we discover that there is no goroutine!

+# Common errors

+## Deadlock

+When we are waiting to receive data from a channel, and at one point, we discover that there is no goroutines.

 ```go
 func worker(done chan bool) {